Jim-Shaddix/Lab-Work/docs/3-Analysis/tdms_peak_analysis/README.md

 # Files #
 1. `main.m`: This is the main project file.
 This file calls all of the functions I have developed, in order to visualize and track peaks.
-2. `Make_Plots.m`: This file contains a function, that takes in a number of different arguments, in order to plot the data

 # Directories #
 1. **Fits**: Scripts for fitting all of the peaks in a dataset with a complex